brianw0924/Software-Systems-Design-and-Implementation/hw2/write-up.md

 # Bonus: Hook mkdir
 * Linux implement mkdir by the system call `mkdirat`.
 I disable it by changing the return value to -1, so the user can't mkdir.
 * Additionally, I print the dir_name that the user attempt to create.
-The dir_name is pass by the second parameter in regs.
+The dir_name is passed by the second parameter in regs.

 # Test programs